izadorasobral/github-actions-practice/README.md

 ## Description

-This project serves as an example of how to set up and use GitHub Actions in a Node.js development environment.
+This project serves as an example of how to set up and use GitHub Actions in a Node.jsdevelopment environment.
 We implemented a basic server with Express and added automated tests using Jest and Supertest.
-Additionally, we configured GitHub Actions workflows to automate CI, caching, and testing across different Node.js versions.
+Additionally, we configured GitHub Actions workflows to automate CI, caching, and testing across different Node.jsversions.

 ## Project Structure